nais/oslomet-nais-docs/docs/theme-dev/cinder-docs.md

 Link text is determined by `repo_name` attribute in `mkdocs.yml`.
 If this attribute is not specified, then default keyword will be shown i.e 'GitHub'.

 ### Edit link
-Edit link will be shown on top of content and it is controlled by `edit_uri` in `mkdocs.yml` (More about how it works, refer to mkDocs documentation).
-This link text is agnostic to repo provider, which means that it will stay the same regardles if edit link is refering to Github, Gitlab etc.
+Edit link will be shown on top of content and it is controlled by `edit_uri` in `mkdocs.yml` ([MkDocs edit_uri](https://www.mkdocs.org/user-guide/configuration/#edit_uri)).
+This link text is agnostic to repo provider, which means that it will stay the same regardless if edit link is refering to Github, Gitlab etc.

 ## HTML lang attribute
 It is possbile to specify the html lang attribute (that defnies the content language) in `mkdocs.yml` file.
 This is done by following entry: